wobbly pen

 far from his home

-Reduced to a perpetual hermit, what was going on in his mind?
+reduced to a perpetual hermit, what was going on in his mind?
 Does belief separate from the body when no one else is around?
 If yes, did the two have bitter quarrels?

 narrow’s the land the water is wide